The 3 Tenets of Capitalism

 In order to successfully create and sell a product, a business person must actually look outside his or her own needs and seek the needs of a customer.

-A business person has to create value for others before capturing value for themself.
+A business person has to create value for others before capturing value for themselves.

 As a result, capitalism is the greatest incentive system in the world for focusing on others and their needs.
 And the result of that is empathy, understanding, and peace.